safugl/fmri-nuisance-effects/README.md

 <img title="example02" alt="example_results02" src="./examples/example02.png">

 # Example 03
 Data used for this example was obtained from the OpenNeuro database.
 Its accession number is ds000030.
-The data are described in https://www.nature.com/articles/sdata2016110.
 Preprocessed data and confound signals are extracted from 261 participants.
 Different sets of confound signals are incorporated into the described framework.
 The four following models are considered:

 * Model 1: Including only random noise signals as regressors in a Ridge regression model.
 This serves as a control.
 * Model 2: Including 6 tCompCor coefficients in a Ridge regression model.